-Life and times of Shakespeare; five of Shakespeare's tragedies: Macbeth or Othello, Hamlet, King Lear, Romeo and Juliet, and Coriolanus.
+Life and times of Shakespeare; five of Shakespeare's tragedies:

+Macbeth or Othello, Hamlet, King Lear, Romeo and Juliet, and Coriolanus.
 Prerequisite: Engl.
 215.

-- 565. Shakespearean Drama II.
+565. Shakespearean Drama II.
 3 semester hours.
 Second semester.
 Five of Shakespeare's comedies: The Winter's Tale, As You Like It, Twelfth Night, Cymbeline, and The Tempest; collateral reading of earlier, contemporary, and Shakespearean comedy; present-day criticism of Shakespeare.
 Prerequisite: Engl.
+215.

-215. - 575.
-Milton and the Puritan Revolt.
+- 576. Milton and the Restoration.
 3 semester hours.
-Second semester Prerequisite: Engl.
-215. - 585.
-Wordsworth, Shelley, and Keats.
-3 semester hours.
-First semester.
-Prerequisite: Engl.
-215. - 595.
-Browning and Tennyson.
-3 semester hours.
 Second semester.
 Prerequisite: Engl.
-215. - 625.
-Novel 1.
+215. - 580.
+Literary Criticism.
 3 semester hours.
 First semester.
-Prerequisite: Engl.
-215. - 635.
-Novel II.
-3 semester hours.
-Second semester.
-Prerequisite: Engl.
-215.